Gunjan-vyas/Snakes-and-ladder-/README.md

 # Snakes-and-ladder-
-its a fun game, which I learned to make will doing python course
+Its a fun game, which I learned to make will doing python course